RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Variants of RSG without knowing the constant and the exponent in the local error bound

 The total number of iterations during the $S$ calls of RSG is bounded by

 \end{proof}

 \textbf{Remark:} We make several remarks about Algorithm~\ref{alg:2} and Theorem~\ref{thm:R2SG}: (i) Theorem~\ref{thm:R2SG} applies only when $\theta\in(0,1)$.
-If $\theta=1$, in order to have an increasing sequence of $t_s$, we can set $\theta$ in Algorithm~\ref{alg:2} to a little smaller value than $1$ in practical implementation. (ii) the $\epsilon_0$ in the implementation of RSG (Algorthm~\ref{alg:1}) can be re-calibrated for $s\geq 2$ to improve the performance (e.g., one can use the relationship $f(\w_{s-1}) - f_* = f(\w_{s-2}) - f_* + f(\w_{s-1}) - f(\w_{s-2})$ to do re-calibration); (iii) as a tradeoff, the exiting criterion of R$^2$SG is not as automatic as RSG.
+If $\theta=1$, in order to have an increasing sequence of $t_s$, we can set $\theta$ in Algorithm~\ref{alg:2} to a little smaller value than $1$ in practical implementation, and the iteration complexity in Theorem~\ref{thm:R2SG} implies that R$^2$SG can enjoy a convergence rate close to linear convergence for problems satisfying the weak sharp minimum condition. (ii) the $\epsilon_0$ in the implementation of RSG (Algorthm~\ref{alg:1}) can be re-calibrated for $s\geq 2$ to improve the performance (e.g., one can use the relationship $f(\w_{s-1}) - f_* = f(\w_{s-2}) - f_* + f(\w_{s-1}) - f(\w_{s-2})$ to do re-calibration); (iii) as a tradeoff, the exiting criterion of R$^2$SG is not as automatic as RSG.
 In fact, the total number of calls $S$ of RSG for obtaining an $2\epsilon$-optimal solution depends on an unknown parameter (namely $\hat\epsilon_1$).
 In practice, one could use other stopping criteria to terminate the algorithm.
-For example, in machine learning applications one can monitor the performance on the validation data set to terminate the algorithm. (vi) The quantities $\hat\epsilon_1$, $S$ in the proof above are implicitly determined by $t_1$ and one do not need to compute $\hat\epsilon_1$ and $S$ in order to apply Algorithm~\ref{alg:2}.
+For example, in machine learning applications one can monitor the performance on the validation data set to terminate the algorithm. (vi) The quantities $\hat\epsilon_1$, $S$ in the proof above are implicitly determined by $t_1$ and one does not need to compute $\hat\epsilon_1$ and $S$ in order to apply Algorithm~\ref{alg:2}.
+Finally, we note that when a local strong convexity condition holds on $\S_{\hat\epsilon_1}$ with $\hat\epsilon_1\geq \epsilon$ one might derive an iteration complexity of $O(1/\epsilon)$ for SG by first showing that SG converges to $\S_{\hat\epsilon_1}$ with a number of iterations independent of $\epsilon$, then showing that the iterates stay within $\S_{\hat\epsilon_1}$ and converge to an $\epsilon$-level set with an iteration complexity of $O(1/\epsilon)$ following existing analysis of SG for strongly convex functions (e.g.,~\cite{DBLP:journals/corr/abs-1212-2002}).
+However, it still needs to know the value of the local strong convexity parameter unlike our result in Theorem~\ref{thm:R2SG} that does not need to known the local strong convexity parameter.